-We used N_2O emission from organic and mineral soil in isolation (Fig. 3 A & C) to compute expected net N_2O flux for the combined soils (Fig. 4 A & B).
-Observed rates of net N_2O production in the headspace surrounding combined organic and mineral soils (Fig. 3 B) were less than expected values (Fig. 4 A & B) and often exhibited net N_2O reduction, implying interprofile interactions and differential temperature responses of the two horizons.
-The absolute effect of the combined horizons' reduction of N_2O differed by incubation temperature (P=0.002), with higher net reduction in the warmest incubation as compared to the coolest (25 vs. 5 °C: P=0.001) and a trend towards more reduction in the intermediate latitude region as compared to the coolest (P=0.098).
-In proportional terms, the effect of combining horizons decreased the combined net N_2O flux by up to 175% of the expected combined net production rate, and this effect differed by temperature (P=0.009).
+We used N2O emission from organic and mineral soil in isolation (Fig. 3a, c) to compute the expected net N2O flux for the combined soils (Fig. 4a, b).
+Observed rates of net N2O production in the headspace surrounding the combined organic and mineral soils (Fig. 3b) were less than the expected values (Fig. 4a, b) and often exhibited net N2O reduction, implying inter-profile interactions and differential temperature responses of the two horizons.
+The absolute effect of the combined horizons' reduction of N2O differed by incubation temperature (P = 0.002), with higher net reduction in the warmest incubation compared with the coolest (25 vs. 5 °C: P = 0.001) and a trend towards more reduction in the intermediate-latitude region compared with the coolest (P = 0.098).
+In proportional terms, the effect of combining horizons decreased the combined net N2O flux by up to

+175% of the expected combined net production rate, and this effect differed by temperature (P=0.009).
 In particular, it was more pronounced at 15 °C relative to 5 °C (P=0.004).
 There was no significant interaction between region and temperature on this combined-horizon rate.

-We used the change in ^{15}N in the N_2O (t{60h} - t{3h}) as a proxy for estimating how the relative contribution of production and reduction of N_2O varied among regions, across horizons, and with incubation temperature.
-Specifically, a negative net ^{15}N abundance in N_2O from t{60h} - t{3h} would indicate that consumption outpaced production, given that all the $^{15}NO_3$ - was reduced over this period.
-Instead, the change in ^{15}N abundance in N_2O across incubation time was consistently positive, suggesting that rates of N_2O production consistently outpaced rates of N_2O reduction during the 60h incubation.
-These values differed by region (P=0.001), a feature driven by the warmest region exhibiting the largest change compared to the coolest region

-(P=0.0007), and a similar trend between the warmest and intermediate-latitude regions (P=0.081; Fig. 5).
-There was no significant effect of incubation temperature or soil type or any interaction between temperature, region and soil type on this change in N2O-15N.
+We used the change in $^{15}$ N in the N2O $(t{60 \, h} - t{3 \, h})$ as a proxy for estimating how the relative contribution of the production and reduction of N2O varied among regions, across horizons, and with incubation temperature.
+Specifically, a negative net $^{15}$ N abundance in N2O from $t{60h}$ to $t{3h}$ would indicate that consumption outpaced production, given that all the NO3 was reduced over this period.
+Instead, the change in N abundance in N2O across the incubation time was consistently positive, suggesting that rates of N2O production consistently outpaced rates of N2O reduction during the 60 h incubation.
+These values differed by region (P = 0.001), which was a feature driven by the warmest region exhibiting the largest change compared with the coolest region (P = 0.0007), and a similar trend was found between the warmest and intermediate-latitude regions (P = 0.081; Fig. 5).
+There was no significant effect of incubation temperature or soil type or any interaction between temperature, region, and soil type on this change in $N_2O^{-15}N$ .